×

 1. Co-op Cycles DRT 1.1

-• Suitable for men and women
+- Suitable for men and women

-• Best for short riders (4’9″ and up)
+- Best for short riders (4’9″ and up)

-• 21 gears
+- 21 gears

 The DRT 1.1 is designed for cycling enthusiasts who want to take up trail riding and spend some time in nature.
+This is also one of the best bikes to wheelie, as it’s relatively light and has low-range gears.

 Co-op Cycles DRT 1.1 has a number of stand-out features that put it on par with more expensive trail bikes, even though it costs only around $599.

-3. Mongoose Switchback – Men’s and Women’s
+3. Mongoose Switchback (Men’s and Women’s)

 Best Affordable Hardtail MTB

-• Suitable for men and women
+- Suitable for men and women

-• Aluminum frame
+- Tectonic T1 Aluminum frame

-• Mechanical disc brakes
+- Mechanical disc brakes

 Mongoose Switchback is a well-built mountain bike that delivers phenomenal value for the money to the average beginner trail rider.

 Mongoose Switchback is an entry-level bike so it’s not recommendable for serious trail riding.
-However, it’s perfectly suitable for casual off-road rides and explorations off the beaten path.
+However, it’s perfectly suitable for casual off-road rides and exploring off the beaten path.
 It’s a comfy, upright MTB that will do a great job of introducing you to the nuances of the sport.

 5. Schwinn Mesa